course-details-portlet

 • can process complex qualitative data on an independent basis in accordance with ethical standards

-• can convert field work material into data and data into analytical text
+• can convert fieldwork and other research material into data and data into analytical text

 • can produce a comparative, argumentative and reflexive text based on the specific findings and particularities of a chosen field setting